DeadlyBackshots/Vencord-Sukuna-Theme/README.md

 # What is this?
-A custom made Sukuna theme using the Dark Matter theme base This is one of the themes I've made using this theme base
+A custom made Sukuna theme using the Dark Matter theme base.
+This is one of the themes I've made using this theme base